polygeo/sedona-examples/README.md

 # Sedona Examples

-This repo shows how to run PySpark and Apache Sedona on your local machine.
+This repo demos the functionality of Apache Sedona with PySpark and provides examples that can be easily run on your local machine.

+You can run the test suite as follows: `uv run pytest tests`.

 Make sure to install [uv](https://docs.astral.sh/uv/) on your machine to run the examples.
 You should also have Java installed (Java 17 works well).

-You can run the test suite as follows: `uv run pytest tests`.

 Here's how to run the test suite with the printed output displayed: `uv run pytest tests -s`.

-## Simple example
+## Demo Apache Sedona Capabilities

 Suppose you have the following table with the longitude/latitude for the starting and ending locations of trips: